Multi-Exit Kolmogorov-Arnold Networks: enhancing accuracy and parsimony: Materials and Methods

 \section{Materials and Methods}

 \paragraph{Implementation and training} KANs were implemented with the PyKAN library v0.2.8 (\url{https://github.com/KindXiaoming/pykan}), based on PyTorch v2.6.0~\cite{paszke2019pytorch}.
 To fit KAN models using training data, the Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm~\cite{liu1989limited} was used with history size 10, strong Wolfe conditions for line search, and convergence tolerances of $10^{-32}$ for gradient norm, parameter changes, and curvature conditions.
 Unless otherwise noted, fitting employed a progressive grid refinement strategy, iteratively refining the spline basis functions through a sequence of increasing grid sizes $G = 3, 5, 10, 20$, with 30 optimization steps performed at each grid resolution.
-This approach allows the model to first capture coarse-grained patterns before learning finer details, leading to more stable convergence and better generalization performance~\cite{liu2025kan}.
-All other training settings and hyperparameters were kept at the default values of PyKAN, including the learning rate of 1.0 and the default spline order $K=3$ and grid update schedule.
+Spline regularization was not used ($\lambda = 0$) as we found for our data and training settings that it always lowered performance.
+Instead, grid refinement acts as implicit regularization and allows the model to first capture coarse-grained patterns before learning finer details, leading to more stable convergence and better generalization performance~\cite{liu2025kan}.
+Unless otherwise noted, all other training settings and hyperparameters were kept at the default values of PyKAN, including the learning rate of 1.0 and the default spline order $K=3$ and grid update schedule (grid points were equally spaced and updated every 10 optimization steps).
 Multiplication units were not used.
-The same training procedure and settings was used throughout, for both single-exit and multi-exit KANs.
+The same training procedure and settings were always used for corresponding single-exit and multi-exit KANs.
 Fine-tuning these settings would likely further improve performance, but both types of KANs would be expected to benefit.
-Our source code will be available at \url{https://github.com/bagrow/multi-exit-KAN} upon acceptance of this manuscript.
+Training times were modest with these hyperparameters and data, generally taking 30--90 s for single-exit KANs on a MacBook Pro (M1 Max CPU); the one exception being training on the Ikeda map that took approximately 7 min due in part to the dataset’s high sampling rate.
+Multi-exit KANs generally require 50--80\% more time to train than the corresponding single-exit KAN, in line with our parameter count estimates (Sec.~\ref{sec:adding-exits}).
+Our source code is available at \url{https://github.com/bagrow/multi-exit-KAN}.